across the Canadian Arctic in real time.

 This short one-week leg will be dedicated to completing sampling operations in Hudson Bay as part of theled by the University of Manitoba and conducting operations at selected stations in Hudson Strait and Ungava Bay as part of transdisciplinary project.
 This leg is expected to end in Iqaluit on 13 July with a rotation of science personnel.

-The ship will conduct multibeam, ROV and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay as a part of the Vulnerable Marine Ecosystem program, led by Memorial University, the ROV program as well as.
-Fisheries and Oceans Canada will also conduct some operations as to acquire baseline data as a part of its .
-The leg is expected to end in Pond Inlet on 16 August with a full crew change.
+The ship will conduct multibeam, ROV and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay as a part of the Vulnerable Marine Ecosystem ROV program, led by Memorial University, as well as.
+Fisheries and Oceans Canada will also conduct some operations as to acquire baseline data as a part of its Marine .
+The leg is expected to end in Resolute Bay on 16 August with a full crew change.